ibm-cloud-docs/openwhisk/openwhisk_reference.md

 Invocations of an action are not ordered.
 If the user invokes an action twice from the command line or the REST API, the second invocation might run before the first.
 If the actions have side effects, they might be observed in any order.

-Additionally, there is no guarantee that actions will execute atomically.
+Additionally, it is not guaranteed that actions execute atomically.
 Two actions can run concurrently and their side effects can be interleaved.
 OpenWhisk does not ensure any particular concurrent consistency model for side effects.
-Any concurrency side effects will be implementation-dependent.
+Any concurrency side effects are implementation-dependent.

 ### Action execution guarantees
 {: #openwhisk_atmostonce}

 When an invocation request is received, the system records the request and dispatches an activation.

-The system returns an activation ID (in the case of a nonblocking invocation) to confirm that the invocation was received.
+The system returns an activation ID (with a nonblocking invocation) that confirms that it is received.
-Notice that if there's a network failure or other failure which intervenes before you receive an HTTP response, it is possible that {{site.data.keyword.openwhisk_short}} received and processed the request.
+If a network failure or other failure that intervenes before you receive an HTTP response, it is possible that {{site.data.keyword.openwhisk_short}} received and processed the request.

 The system attempts to invoke the action once, resulting in one of the following four outcomes:
 - *success*: the action invocation completed successfully.